Case Study: When Buildings Talk: Saving Natural and Financial Resources through Data Read more...

 2. Increasing Energy Efficiency of Products, Processes, Facilities, and Transportation

 Amgen’s energy management and efficiency improvement program has steadily matured over the years as we incorporate industry best practices and share successful projects across our network of international locations.
 We use ENERGY STAR® Portfolio Manager® at selected Amgen sites in the United States and Canada.
 Over the years, Amgen has participated in ENERGY STAR Industrial Partner and Focus meetings.
 We were a featured presenter at the 2017 ENERGY STAR Industrial Partner meeting with a talk about our Smart and Integrated Facility Utility Monitoring Program.
 Our site in Dun Laoghaire, Ireland, achieved the International Energy Management System Standard ISO 50001 Certification in 2015 for electrical, natural gas, and water consumption.

 Examples of increasing energy efficiency of facilities

-- We implemented a data analytics program that assesses existing automation and monitoring systems and delivers a prioritized list of opportunities for improvements at targeted U.S. manufacturing and research facilities.
+- We implemented a data analytics program that assesses existing automation and monitoring systems and delivers a prioritized list of opportunities for improvements at targeted U.S. and international manufacturing and research facilities.
 The opportunities we identified in 2016 resulted in savings of 4,300 gigajoules (GJ).

 - We optimized heating, ventilation and air conditioning (HVAC) systems in clean rooms at two U.S. manufacturing facilities to reduce energy consumption by 27,100 GJ.